Loving Lime Marmalade

 Our Lime Marmalade is a versatile wonder.
 This lighthearted Marmalade has been known to cause the jam maker to laugh for no reason, it just tastes that good!
 It is delightful on toast but makes a wonderful addition to cocktails, baked goods, or even as an ingredient to create your own fresh dip with cilantro and horseradish.

 So many wonderful things to do with Marmalade

 - Lime marmalade makes a wonderful glaze for chicken and fish.
 Just heat a bit up in a small saucepan, add a dash of water to thin, or tequila, whichever you prefer.
 Cook your chicken or fish then glaze with your marmalade, when bubbly turn over and glaze the opposite side.
 Delicious!

 - As mentioned in our newsletter, Lime Marmalade makes a wonderful base for a dipping sauce.
 Using about 1/2 a jar, add cilantro and horseradish to taste.
 I prefer heavy on the cilantro!
 Again you might add a touch of tequila if it suits you.

 - Raisin walnut bread from the farmers market with cream cheese and Lime marmalade is an uplifting way to begin your morning.

 - Lime Marmalade makes a wonderful spicy pork roast glaze with a bit of tequila, some cilantro, and some thinly sliced jalapeno peppers.

-- Create a beautiful salad dressing with Lime Marmalade, a nice virgin olive or black walnut oil, and an Italian wine vinegar.
-This dressing, some local goat cheese and fresh greens will leave you wanting for nothing more.
+- Create a beautiful salad dressing with Lime Marmalade, nice virgin olive or black walnut oil, and a dash of Italian wine vinegar.
+This dressing, some local goat cheese, and fresh greens will leave you wanting for nothing more.